I recently watched this fascinating video with Adam Leibsohn, COO of GIPHY, discussing why “GIFS Are the Words of the Future “from PSFK.

 Now, don’t get me wrong I love the written word.
 I’m a huge book nerd and I appreciate the simple eloquence of pen and paper.
 But as time goes on, our form of communication is changing.
 Back in 1844 when we sent the first telegram – that changed our way of communicating.
 Likewise, with phones and email back in the 1990s and early 2000’s.
 Fast forward to 2016, the way we communicate is evolving.

 I think how we express ourselves, goes WAY beyond just written word.
 Which is why I love gifs so much!
-I’m realizing that by using gifs in my everyday conversation with friends, family and coworkers; I’m able to express myself in a clear, concise and positive manner.
-In fact, I’m able to express myself WAY better in gif form than in text form, and it’s contributing to building a happy positive rapport with my friends and colleagues.
+I’m realizing that by using gifs in everyday conversation with friends, family and coworkers; I’m able to express myself in a clear, concise and positive manner.
+(So millennial, I know) In fact, I’m able to express myself WAY better in gif form than in text form, and it’s contributing to building a happy positive rapport with my friends and colleagues.

 Here’s what I’ve noticed over the past two weeks of consistently using gifs in my everyday conversation.